FOLLOWING JESUS CHRIST

 First, Following Jesus is submitting to Jesus’ Leadership:

-Following Jesus implies embracing and adopting completely Jesus’ values, beliefs, ideas, principles, goals, visions, teaching and lifestyle.
+Following Jesus implies embracing and adopting Jesus’ values, beliefs, ideas, principles, goals, visions, teaching, and lifestyle entirely.

 Many religious people could not follow Jesus Christ in His days on earth because they were unwilling to accept His leadership and submit to His teaching.